-Sidestepping four common mistakes can help social sector organizations save time, money, increase impact and develop successful, action-oriented performance and outcome measures.
+Sidestepping four common mistakes related to measurement efforts can help social sector organizations save time, money, increase impact and develop successful, action-oriented performance and outcome measures.

 One of the most beneficial things an organization can do for their efficiency, effectiveness, revenues and overall impact is to adopt a high-performance measurement culture.
 This shift requires organizations to start making decisions using strategic measures which align with the organization’s desired outputs, outcomes, and overall impact.

 As highlighted in Impact & Excellence, organizations who have adopted these cultures have significantly higher rates of increased revenues and are witnessing greater change in their communities.
 Despite these benefits, only a quarter of government and nonprofit organizations have adopted these cultures.